conversejs/converse.js/docs/source/translations.rst

 through the web at `weblate <https://hosted.weblate.org/projects/conversejs/#languages>`_.

-Some things however cannot be done via weblate and instead have to be done manually in a checkout of the converse.js source repository.
+Some things however cannot be done via weblate and instead have to be done manually in a checkout of the Converse source repository.

 These tasks are documented below.